← Back to 史記

 使

 In the second year of Duke Li's reign, he had a son named Jing Zhong Wan.
 The Grand Scribe of Zhou passed through Chen, and Duke Li of Chen had him divine using the Zhou Yi.
-The hexagram obtained was Guan changing to Pi: 'This is to observe the light of the state, beneficial to be a guest at the king's court.
-Will this replace Chen and have a state?
+The hexagram obtained was Guan changing to Pi: 'This is to observe the light of the state; it is beneficial to be a guest at the king's court.
+Will he take Chen’s place and possess a state?
 Not here, but perhaps in a different country?
 Not in this person himself, but in his descendants.
-If in a different country, it must be the Jiang surname.
-The Jiang surname are descendants of Tai Yue.
+If in another state, it must be the Jiang clan.
+Those of the Jiang surname are descendants of Tai Yue.
 Things cannot have two great ones.
 When Chen declines, will this prosper?'

 10

 Duke Li married a Cai woman, but the Cai woman had illicit relations with Cai people.
 Duke Li frequently went to Cai to be licentious.
 In the seventh year, the three younger brothers of Crown Prince Mian of Duke Huan, whom Duke Li had killed—the eldest named Yue, the middle named Lin, the youngest named Chu Jiu—together commanded the Cai people to lure Duke Li with beautiful women, and together with the Cai people killed Duke Li and established Yue, who became Duke Li.
 Duke Li was Duke Huan's son.
 Duke Li reigned for five months and died.
-They established his middle younger brother Lin, who became Duke Zhuang of the state of Chen.
+They established his middle brother Lin, who became Duke Zhuang.
 Duke Zhuang died in the seventh year of his reign.
-His youngest younger brother Chu Jiu succeeded him, becoming Duke Xuan.
+His youngest brother, Chu Jiu, succeeded him, becoming Duke Xuan.

 11

 In the third year of Duke Xuan's reign, King Wu of Chu died, and Chu began to grow strong.
-In the seventeenth year, King Hui of Zhou married a Chen woman as his queen.
+In the seventeenth year, King Hui of Zhou took a woman of Chen as his queen.

 12